2 minutes • Marketing

-Choose Your Audience
+Choosing Your Audience

 The first strategic choice you have to make in marketing is which customers to focus on.
-It’s not enough for them to know that your product exists - they also need to know that your product is the right product for them.
+It’s not enough for them to know about your product - they also need to know that your product is the right product for them.
 A clearly defined target audience is the first step in standing out from the crowd.

 To make it easier to choose a target, you should ask yourself three questions: